Filter by Category

 PREREQUISITE:

-DESCRIPTION: For Puppies who are 5 – 12 months old on the first day of class.
-The S.T.A.R. program is an exciting new program designed to get the dog owner and new puppy off to a good start.
-The focus is on Socialization, Training, Activity, and Responsibility.
+DESCRIPTION: For Puppies who are 10-18 weeks old on the first day of class.
+This class is held on Friday evenings.
+It is a 4-week class with a new session beginning the first Friday of each month, except December.
 The puppy level classes also include basic problem solving (e.g., chewing, jumping up, etc.).
 Most classes use food (soft treats) or silent toys in training.
-The class includes training on the tasks of sit, down, come, and walking on a loose leash.
-Exercises to help handler/dog team meet the requirements for the AKC Canine Good Citizen (CGC) are also covered.
+The class includes an introduction on the tasks of sit, down, come, and walking on a loose leash.

 PREREQUISITES: